-The DEJOY\WOS Family Foundation is a proud contributor to the Patriot Foundation which provides scholarships for the families of Airborne, Air Assault and Special Operations soldiers, and other selected warriors killed, wounded, and injured in the Global War on Terrorism.
+The DEJOY\WOS Family Foundation is proud to continue its contributions to the Patriot Foundation which supports the families of Airborne, Air Assault and Special Operations soldiers, and other selected warriors killed, wounded, injured, or who have become seriously ill in the Global War on Terrorism.

-The Patriot Foundation has provided more than 1,400 college scholarships for children of killed, wounded or injured soldiers from Fort Bragg, NC and Fort Campbell, KY.
+Founded in 2003, the Patriot Foundation has provided more than 1,800 college scholarships for children of killed, wounded or injured soldiers.
 Additionally, the foundation provides funding for child care for the families of fallen and disabled soldiers whose surviving spouses need to obtain additional job training and development.

 Eastern Music Festival

 The DEJOY\WOS Family Foundation has been a proud supporter of the Eastern Music Festival’s (EMF) scholarship fund since 2016.
 The EMF fund provides scholarship assistance to North Carolina musicians, ages 14 to 23.
 EMF is committed to providing exemplary musical education, producing engaging concerts, and serving as a cornerstone artistic and cultural institution in the Triad.

 More than 80% of EMF’s young artists are supported through full or partial scholarships each summer.
 These scholarship funds help EMF provide the educational and artistic training that propels young artists to new levels of achievement.

 The foundation’s 2018 gift to EMF provides scholarship assistance to 12 North Carolina musicians (see EMF News Release) and is a tribute to the festival’s long-standing commitment to educational excellence, a passion shared by the DeJoy/Wos family.
 It helps reaffirm EMF’s commitment to music education in North Carolina, and it expands their class of well-prepared and motivated young learners this summer.